-I was very down on the Kobo for a while but that was a software problem and they have since updated their operating system and it is now quite snazzy.
+I was very down on the Kobo for a while because of a software problem.
+They have since updated their operating system and it is now quite snazzy.
 I bought the wireless Kobo and this is a desirable option.
-The touchscreen version is has been released also.
+The touchscreen version is has also been released.

-Easy to transport, you can take your eReader to Doctor's appointments, on public transit etc. Having both eReaders, I use the Kindle at home and the Kobo when traveling on the subway or waiting for my appointment in the Dentists office, etc.
+Easy to transport, you can take your eReader to Doctors appointments, on public transit etc. Having both eReaders, I use the Kindle at home and the Kobo when traveling on the subway or waiting for my appointment in the Dentists office, etc.

 I played with the Kindle, and even though it was slightly better (at the time) than the Kobo, the import fees and the fact you are locked to buying books from amazon.com turned me off.
-The Kindle doesn't support ePub, so you can't buy from other retailers or get books out from the library with it.
-I get some ePub books from the Toronto Public Library where all I needed to log on were my Library card number and the last 4 digits of my phone number.
+The Kindle doesnt support ePub, so you cant buy from other retailers or although I can now get books out from the library with it online using Libby.
+I get my books from the Toronto Public Library where all I needed to log on were my Library card number and the last 4 digits of my phone number.

-You can also load the tons of free eBooks from sites like Project Gutenberg etc. The cool thing about the ePub format that Kobo uses means you can take it to any other reader that supports the ePub format.
+You can also load the tons of free eBooks from sites like Project Gutenberg etc. The cool thing about the ePub format that Kobo uses means you can use it on any other reader that supports the ePub format.
 Currently, you can also use the Send to Kindle function to get ePubs on your Kindle device.